chris-short/chrisshort.net/content/post/google-search-console-insufficient-https-coverage-on-your-site/index.md

 ## History

-In the early 2000s, the work I did around [Search Engine Optimization](/categories/seo/) (SEO).
+In the early 2000s, I did a lot of side hustle work around [Search Engine Optimization](/categories/seo/) (SEO).
 I'd help clients with their search engine rankings.
 Back then, folks cared about all the search engines.
 Nowadays, there's only one search engine people care enough to write about, Google.

 As [Matthew Broberg so eloquently put on Twitter](https://twitter.com/mbbroberg/status/1385987372223979521) the other day, "Google is both the monopoly and trend setter.
 It's a good target either way you look at it."
 If you own a website and you care about it enough that you want people to look at it, do some SEO basics and [add your site](https://support.google.com/webmasters/answer/34592?hl=en) to the [Google Search Console](https://search.google.com/search-console).